 Since 1 January 1997 member States of the European Union apply the provisions of ADR to road transport of dangerous goods within and between their territories (Directive 94/55/EC replaced by Directive 2008/68/EC of the European Parliament and of the Council of 24 September 2008 on the inland transport of dangerous goods, as amended).

+A few other countries such as countries of the Common Market of the South (MERCOSUR), countries of the Andean Community and countries of the Association of Southeast Asian Nations (ASEAN) have also based their national or international regulations on the United Nations Recommendations for the Transport of Dangerous Goods, Model Regulations and ADR.

 Benefits of Acceding to ADR

 Harmonization among international agreements and conventions

+ADR provisions are harmonized with those applicable to transport of dangerous goods by air, maritime routes, rail and inland waterway based on the United Nations Recommendations for the Transport of Dangerous Goods, Model Regulations.

 The transport of dangerous goods is necessarily regulated to prevent, as far as possible, accidents involving persons or property, or resulting in damage to the environment, other goods or the transport units.
 With different national legislations for the different modes of transport, international trade of chemicals and dangerous products would be seriously impeded, if not made impossible and unsafe.

 Dangerous goods are also subject to other regulations, such as labour safety, consumer protection, storage, environment protection, etc.